Albert Einstein: Energy momentum pseudotensor

 General relativity includes a dynamical spacetime, so it is difficult to see how to identify the conserved energy and momentum.
 Noether's theorem allows these quantities to be determined from a Lagrangian with translation invariance, but general covariance makes translation invariance into something of a gauge symmetry.
 The energy and momentum derived within general relativity by Noether's prescriptions do not make a real tensor for this reason.

 Einstein argued that this is true for a fundamental reason: the gravitational field could be made to vanish by a choice of coordinates.
 He maintained that the non-covariant energy momentum pseudotensor was, in fact, the best description of the energy momentum distribution in a gravitational field.
-This approach has been echoed by Lev Landau and Evgeny Lifshitz, and others, and has become standard.

-The use of non-covariant objects like pseudotensors was heavily criticized in 1917 by Erwin Schrödinger and others.
+While the use of non-covariant objects like pseudotensors was criticized by Erwin Schrödinger and others, Einstein's approach has been echoed by physicists including Lev Landau and Evgeny Lifshitz.

 Wormholes

 In 1935, Einstein collaborated with Nathan Rosen to produce a model of a wormhole, often called Einstein–Rosen bridges.
 His motivation was to model elementary particles with charge as a solution of gravitational field equations, in line with the program outlined in the paper "Do Gravitational Fields play an Important Role in the Constitution of the Elementary Particles?".
 These solutions cut and pasted Schwarzschild black holes to make a bridge between two patches.

-If one end of a wormhole was positively charged, the other end would be negatively charged.
-These properties led Einstein to believe that pairs of particles and antiparticles could be described in this way.
+Because these solutions included spacetime curvature without the presence of a physical body, Einstein and Rosen suggested that they could provide the beginnings of a theory that avoided the notion of point particles.
+However, it was later found that Einstein–Rosen bridges are not stable.